 Nor did I get the point of Larry Fessendern’s segment N is for Nexus.
 Fessenden is a director I have an enormous degree of respect for with films such as Habit (1997), The Last Winter (2006) and Beneath (2013), as well as as head of Glass Eye Pix, which has produced a number of fine films in recent years including Stake Land (2010) and The Innkeepers (2011).
 The segment concerns various characters in Halloween costume coming together from different directions before the taxi one of them is travelling in hits another on a bicycle.
 The End.
 Similarly, Canada’s Vincenzo Natali has become a fine genre director in the last decade and a half with films like Cube (1997), Cypher (2002), Nothing (2003), Splice (2010) and Haunter (2013) so one anticipated his offering.
 Natali has made some exellent science-fiction works so it is disappointing when his U is for Utopia is a dystopian work that seems to take place in no more than a single stretch of mall where one guy is deemed sub-normal and placed inside an automated disintegration chamber.
 Dystopias need to give a clear idea of what twisted ideal they represent in order for us to be horrified but instead we don’t even find out why the central character was deemed unfit.

-A show like ABCs of Death 2 is tailor-made for talents like Canada’s Jen and Sylvia Soska, the directors of Dead Hooker in a Trunk (2010), American Mary (2012) and See No Evil 2 (2014).
+A show like ABCs of Death 2 is tailor-made for talents like Canada’s Jen and Sylvia Soska, the directors of Dead Hooker in a Trunk (2010), American Mary (2012), See No Evil 2 (2014) and the remake of Rabid (2019).
 Their T is for Torture Porn starts in well as well follow the dehumanising treatment of a porn starlet (Tristan Risk) before the segment goes batshit crazy and explodes out into something like a live-action version of a Japanese hentai anime with the starlet turning into a creature that rapes everyone with tentacles.
 The complaint again is that this climactic explosion is too brief to be fully effective.
 The Soskas also contribute the post-credits sequence with Laurence Harvey of The Human Centipede II: Full Sequence (2011) masturbating and complaining he can’t get off to this crazy shit.

 Released subsequent to this was ABCs of Death 2.5 (2016) showcasing 26 of the other fan finalists who were entants in the competition.